Register

 }

-Enhancing a Data Model
+Enhancing a Type Data Model

-Data Models can have methods added to them that encapsulate logic relevent to the particular system-specific type of Document that they represent.
+Type Data Models can have methods added to them that encapsulate logic relevant to the particular system-specific type of Document that they represent.
 This allows you to move logic out of the Document implementation and house it in a location that is much more specific to its functionality.
+The parent Document instance is accessible from within the Type Data Model's instance methods via this.parent, allowing for more complex interactions and logic.

-class CharacterData extends foundry.abstract.DataModel {
+class CharacterData extends foundry.abstract.TypeDataModel {

 static defineSchema() {